AndyLPK247/pycon-2020-web-app-testing/README.md

 * [Setting the path on macOS](https://www.cyberciti.biz/faq/appleosx-bash-unix-change-set-path-environment-variable/)
 * [Setting the path on Linux](https://stackoverflow.com/questions/14637979/how-to-permanently-set-path-on-linux-unix)

+### Test WebDriver Setup

+> **note**: This works on any operating system

-To verify correct setup on any operating system, simply try to run them from the terminal:
+To verify if all drivers were correctly set up, simply try to run them from the terminal:

 ```bash
 $ ChromeDriver